nuno-agostinho/ENSVAR-4550/README.md

 bsub nextflow run main.nf --repeat 3
 ```

-To override the tested flags:
+To override the tested flags (notice that there needs to be a space for
+Nextflow to correctly interpret the parameter as a string and not as an
+argument for itself):

 ```
 bsub nextflow run main.nf --flags "--regulatory "